carbon-language/carbon-lang/llvm/docs/AMDGPUModifierSyntax.rst

 GFX8 and GFX9 only.
 Use :ref:`dpp16_ctrl<amdgpu_synid_dpp16_ctrl>` for GFX10.

-Note.
-The lanes of a wavefront are organized in four *rows* and four *banks*.
+Note: the lanes of a wavefront are organized in four *rows* and four *banks*.

     ======================================== ================================================
     Syntax                                   Description